averos-io/averos-io.github.io/_docs/getting-started-citizen-developer/00-introduction.md

 <br/>

-If you are a developer and are keen on knowing further technical details please head up to our tutorial dedicated to developer available via the link below:
+If you are a developer and are keen on knowing further technical details about **averos framework** please head up to our tutorial, dedicated to developers, available via the link below:

 [Averos Tutorial For Developers]({{ "/averos/getting-started-developer/" | relative_url }} "Averos Tutorial For Developers"){: .btn .btn--green .btn--small}